jonathanpotter/k8s-mini-lab/README.md

 # View the events of your pod.
 oc describe pod YOUR_POD_NAME

-# View the app logs of your pod.
+# Stream the app logs of your pod.
+(You can stop streaming with Ctrl+C)
 oc logs -f YOUR_POD_NAME
 ```

 It will take a couple minutes for your app to start.
 Keep checking the logs until you the message `Tomcat started on port(s): 8080 (http) with context path ''`.

-End the log streaming with Ctrl+C.
+Once the app has started, end the log streaming with Ctrl+C.

-Then test that your app is responding.
+Then test that your app is responding using curl or a web browser. **Modify the curl command below to use your own pod's IP address.**

 ```
 # Get your pod's IP address